Table of Contents

 Note: Are the potential symptoms in the photo the result of a vitamin, mineral, amino acid, fatty acid, or a combination of one, two or more?

 What is symptomatic therapy?

-Symptomatic therapy is thousands of year old and remains common today.
+Symptomatic therapy is thousands of years old and remains common practice today.
 In fact, almost every client that contacts us is concerned about a symptom.

 As tempting as it may be, many attempt to self-medicate with foods, herbs, or dietary supplements based on symptoms.
 In many instances, this may be helpful for temporary relief.
 However, symptoms should be viewed as indicators that include: